Jimmy Five: Family

-Mary Angela

-Mary Angela (Maria Cebolinha) is Jimmy's little sister, also introduced in 1960 in the comic book Zaz Traz.
+He also has a baby sister called Mary Angela (Maria Cebolinha, lit.
+Maria Little Onion), also introduced in 1960 in the comic book Zaz Traz.
 Her baby mind makes her a very curious and active person, which leads Jimmy to near-insanity, as he is the one to look for her when his parents are not home.
 Mary is based on Mauricio de Sousa's oldest daughter, Mariângela Spada e Sousa.

+Among other relatives Jimmy Five also has his paternal grandfather known as Cebolão (lit.
+Big Onion) who, like his son, resembles an elderly version of Jimmy Five, with the difference of white hair, mustache and glasses.
+In a story published in 1977, it is revealed that Jimmy has an ancestor named Cebolinhax who, 300 years ago, was responsible for trapping the villain Lax-Labax in the depths of the Earth, in addition to having an identical appearance to his current descendant.

 Fluffy

 Fluffy (Floquinho) is Jimmy's dog.
 Originally, the dog belonged to his cousin from the countryside, but ended up becoming Jimmy's.
 Due to his long hair, no one can tell his head from his tail, and vice versa.
 This long hair caught many reader's eyes, and after years of arguments between fans on what breed he really belonged to it was announced his breed as being Lhasa Apso.
 Apart from his head and tail problem, another recurring gag in his strips is the fact that his long hair can hide plenty of objects (at one point hiding a missing airplane and its pilot, a missing cruise ship, a hot-dog vendor, and the mailman all at once).